darktable-org/dtdocs/content/module-reference/processing-modules/lowpass.md

 masking: true
 ---

-Apply a low pass filter (e.g. gaussian blur) to the image, while controlling the output contrast and saturation.
+Apply a low pass filter (for example, a Gaussian blur) to the image, while controlling the output contrast and saturation.

-This module is primarily intended to be used in combination with a [_blend mode_](../../darkroom/masking-and-blending/blend-modes.md).
-For example, try using the _local contrast mask_ preset with an _overlay_ blend mode.
+This module is primarily intended to be used in combination with a [blend mode](../../darkroom/masking-and-blending/blend-modes.md).
+For example, try using the _local contrast mask_ preset with the _overlay_ blend mode.

 # module controls